 Visiting Fall River: Nearby Attractions and the Historical Society

-When visiting the famous lizzy borden house, save time to explore landmarks related to her enigmatic story throughout Fall River and the surrounding area.
+When visiting the famous Lizzie Borden House, save time to explore landmarks related to her enigmatic story throughout Fall River and the surrounding aea.,

 The Fall River Historical Society: More than just the Borden house